microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

  ![dimg8](images/depap11.png)

 9. It wiil take 2-3 minutes to complete the Import process.
-After completing the Import you can see a message shows all package rsources were successfully imported.
+After completing the Import you will see a message showing that all package rsources were successfully imported.

  ![dimg9](images/depap12.png)

-10. Please click on the OPen App link from the successful message.
+10. Please click on the open App link from the successful message.

  ![dimg10](images/depap13.png)